gardhr/finabel/README.md

 Try it [live](https://gardhr.github.io/)!

 Finabel is a relatively simple password hashing algorithm based on cyclic abelian groups (finite fields).
-The primary motivation here was to implement something which is (hopefully) easier to analyze and verify than some of the more typical functions in common use (I mean, does anyone _really_ understand how SHA-2 works?).
+The primary motivation here was to implement something which is (hopefully) easier to analyze and verify than some of the more typical functions in common use.

 ## Usage